Dartchery at the Summer Paralympics: 1976

-The results recorded for 1976 are based on the number of victories achieved by each pair."Results: Toronto 1976 Paralympic Games: Dartchery: Men's Pairs open", International Paralympic CommitteeMixedJ.
-M. Chapuis and Marraschin (FRA), G. Matthews and D. Lilley (GBR), Katsuhiro Hamanoue and Tomoko Yamazaki (JPN) and Casper Caspersen and Karlsen (NOR) all lost every match, but are ranked ninth, tenth, eleventh and twelfth, respectively.
+J. M. Chapuis and Marraschin (FRA), G. Matthews and D. Lilley (GBR), Katsuhiro Hamanoue and Tomoko Yamazaki (JPN) and Casper Caspersen and Karlsen (NOR) all lost every match, but are ranked ninth, tenth, eleventh and twelfth, respectively.

 E. Ell and B. Ward (CAN), Anneliese Dersen and H. Geiss (FRG), A. Luks and Bodil Elgh (SWE), and Jay Brown and Sally Staudte (USA) each won one match, and are ranked fifth, sixth, seventh and eighth, respectively.

 Ana Maria Tenorio and Carlos Guadiana, of Mexico, won two games, and finished fourth.

 Aimé Desal and Alice Verhee, of Belgium, won three games, and the bronze medal.

 Arvo Kalenius and Elli Korva, of Finland, won four games, and the silver medal.